 ‘This time the monsters are real!’

 Scooby-Doo on Zombie Island is a 1998 American animated comedy feature film based on the animated television series Scooby-Doo Saturday morning cartoon franchise.
 In the film, Scooby-Doo, Shaggy, Velma, Daphne and Fred reunite to solve a frightening new mystery: They leave for a haunted bayou island to investigate the ghost of Moonscar the Pirate.

-The film was released direct-to-video September 22, 1998, and the feature gained positive reviews in the press as well as commercial success.
-It is the first in the long-running series of direct-to-video Scooby-Doo films, as well as the first of the first four Scooby Doo direct-to-video films to be animated overseas by Japanese animation studio, Mook Animation.
-Scooby Doo on Zombie Island was the very first time where Scooby and the whole gang sees that all the monsters were real, instead of a person in a costume.
+The film was released direct-to-video on September 22, 1998, and the feature gained positive reviews in the press as well as commercial success.
+It is the first in the long-running series of direct-to-video Scooby-Doo films, as well as the first of the first four Scooby-Doo direct-to-video films to be animated overseas by Japanese animation studio, Mook Animation.
+Scooby-Doo on Zombie Island was the very first time where Scooby and the whole gang sees that all the monsters were real, instead of a person in a costume.

 Mystery Inc. are being pursued by a green troll.
 After an accident with Scooby, he is caught and revealed to be a counterfeiter.
 This is actually a re-enactment of the now-dissolved Mystery Inc.’s adventures on a television program by Daphne and Fred, who are running a successful TV series (Coast to Coast with Daphne Blake).

 Velma has gone on and become the proprietor of a mystery bookstore, and Scooby and Shaggy bounce from job to job, including working in customs at an airport, from which they are fired after eating all the confiscated imported foods.
 Since their mysteries have all involved mere crooks in monster costumes, Fred decides that Daphne’s show should be about tracking down real ghosts, so he gets the gang back together for a trip to Louisiana.